davedittrich/field-guide-security-training-campaign/docs/Chapter03-03-OrgBestPractices.md

 Before we even talk about tools for taking confidential tips securely, there are some more basic issues to address.

 1. Who is going to maintain the page?
-If you’re reading this, the person maintaining the secure tip page for your newsroom might be you.
-Make sure you know what that entails, and that there's a plan in place for handing off ownership if you leave the newsroom.
+If you’re reading this, the person maintaining the secure tip page for your {{ target_audience_lower }} might be you.
+Make sure you know what that entails, and that there's a plan in place for handing off ownership if you leave the {{ target_audience_lower }}.

-2. The page should easily accessible, and under the newsroom's control.
+2. The page should easily accessible, and under the {{ target_audience_lower }}'s control.

 3. Host secure tip pages with HTTPS, not over an unsecured HTTP connection.
 This prevents unwanted third parties from snooping on would-be sources’ connections to your tip page.
 If your site doesn't already default to HTTPS, address that first.
 Two excellent resources to help make the case: [The US CIO's excellent and thorough explanation](https://https.cio.gov/everything/), and [Chrome's Developer Blog](https://developers.google.com/web/fundamentals/security/encrypt-in-transit/why-https).

 4. HTTPS prevents an eavesdropper from sniffing out anything beyond the domain name, so your tips page should not be served from a dedicated subdomain (eg. https://tips.example.com), but on a subdirectory of your primary website (eg. https://www.example.com/tips).

-5. The newsroom should be prepared to advertise the tips page widely.
+5. The {{ target_audience_lower }} should be prepared to advertise the tips page widely.
 A good tips page only works if people read it *before* reaching out.

 **So what goes on the page?**